 Lucky for you, this is not a situation you have to accept.
 At least, not for long…

-Eleutherococcus senticosus, or Siberian Ginseng, has proven through decades of scientific testing that it has the ability to help the body recover more quickly from repeated physical stress when it is taken prophylactically (regularly).
+Eleutherococcus senticosus, or Siberian Ginseng, has proven through decades of scientific testing that it has the ability to help the body recover more quickly from repeated physical stress when it is taken prophylactically – that is regularly.

 There are basically two reasons for Siberian Ginseng’s stellar ability to help athletes and laborers recover from their physical exertions: